 The purpose of the Doctor of Philosophy in Visual and Performing Arts degree is to contribute to knowledge and learning within the broad field of the Visual and Performing Arts by conducting original, creative, and scholarly research, and thus to develop highly skilled researchers and promote the career advancement of students in the field of Visual and Performing Arts.
-This is a 360-credit HEQSF level 10 full research doctoral qualification.
-Graduates will demonstrate the ability to conceptualise, design, and manage original and creative research in a chosen specialised area within the overall field of the Visual and Performing Arts, leading to new knowledge and documented in a thesis, showing intellectual independence, appropriate development, management, and leadership of research.
+This is a 360credit HEQSF level 10 full research doctoral qualification.